 She heard the voice of a man coming out from the pale darkness of a dull afternoon.

-‘I am going down to the sea-front,’ she shouted, trying to make out who was standing on the monitoring platform.
+‘I am going down to the sea front,’ she shouted, startled at hearing a voice travelling through the wind, reaching her loud and clear.
+She tried to make out who was standing on the monitoring platform.
+In rough weather the Town Hall posted Gendarmes to warn people of possible dangers.

-He sounded like someone from the village, a volunteer or a Guardia Civile perhaps.
+His voice was resonant with a hint of the local dialect; he sounded like someone from the village, a volunteer or a Guardia Civile perhaps.

 Strong gusts of wind opened the flaps of his black overcoat giving him the appearance of a strange creature hovering between sky and earth.

-In rough weather the Town Hall posted Gendarmes to warn people of possible dangers.

 ‘You cannot go any further,’ the man shouted back.
 ‘The waves have smashed the sea-defences.
 It is all flooded down there.’

 ‘I need to see the sea, be close to it’, she insisted.
-Tears mixed with rain stared to stream down her cheeks. ’I know these parts very well.
+Tears, mixed with rain, stared to stream down her cheeks. ’I know these parts very well.
 I know where to go.’
 The wind was buffeting her frail body, her long skirt blowing upward like a misshapen bell.

 ‘All the same’, the voice came back, ‘no one’s allowed down there today.
 Breakers too high.
 It is dangerous.
-Go home!’
+Go home.’

-Exactly what she could not do.
-She had had another painful confrontation with her husband, this time over rumours that his current mistress was having his baby.
-He denied it vehemently and, soon after, he started to treat her with harsh contempt, transferring the guilt of his actions onto her.
+The painful confrontation with her husband made this impossible.
+This time it was over rumours that his current mistress was having his baby.
+He denied it, of course.
+It was not the first time he lied to her.

-That is when she would flee from the house and find solace by the sea, to reflect and gather strength.
-She remembered when the whole thing started; one night, when she refused to suffer his humiliating acts.
-He promptly accused her of frigidity and lack of love and passion.
+She remembered when the whole thing started.
+It was one night, when she refused to suffer his humiliating acts.
+He promptly accused her of frigidity, lack of love and passion.
 He then began seducing other women.
-Gossip spread around the village that she was a cold and unloving wife.
+Gossip soon spread around the village that she was a cold and unloving wife.
 Her family and the people in the village were against her for marrying an unwelcome stranger in the first place, and now they blamed her for allowing him to seek his pleasures elsewhere.

-She knew he was using this pretext to do as he pleased.

 In her desire to find the truth, she began to analyse all the moments of their relationship.
-She realized with disconcerted feelings that he had staged a series of deliberate and premeditated sexual behaviour that led her to the night in which she said ‘No!
-Stop’.
+She realized with disconcerted feelings that he had staged a series of deliberate and premeditated sexual behaviour that led her to the night in which she said, ‘No. Stop.’
 There was nothing she could do against his selfishness to understand her emotional reasoning.

-She felt the need to be closer to the sea.
+Now, she felt the need to be closer to the sea.

 ‘I told you.
-Go home!’
+Go home,’ the man said.

-The man’s voice floated half way up the steps where she had paused thinking how else to reach her beloved sea.
+His voice floated halfway up the steps, to where she had paused.
 She remembered a thorny, intractable pathway through the woods, not far away.
 She turned back.

 The storm was blowing full force, the wind was hurtling itself against the top of the trees.
 Rough brambles scattered all around tore at her legs.

-‘I cannot go on like this’, she thought with anguish, ‘not this.
-I cannot bear it any longer.’
+I cannot go on like this, she thought with anguish, not this.
+I cannot bear it any longer.
 She felt a pain of anxiety tighten her throat.
 Her head swirled with emotions of rage, shame and helplessness.

-She fell in the stormy weather.
+She slipped, falling.
 She got up, yielding her limp body to the will of the tempest, staggering forward.

 She could smell the sea, taste its saltiness on her lips.
 She had always had an affinity with it, her mood matching the climatic condition of this ever-changing element of nature.
 She saw a patch of the menacing hostile sky above her head.
 She kept going down-hill, skirting the edge of the woods.